-Awaking, Victor discovers the ship deserted and icebound.
+Waking, Victor discovers the ship deserted and icebound.
 He staggers across the fields of ice to the dim, distant shape of his creature, standing by a lonely mountain.
-First he berates the Creature for its evil, then breaks down and apologises for creating, and then attempting to destroy him.
-He says that he wants to die, and will soon freeze to death, and accepts that leaving the Creature all alone, living forever is intolerably cruel.
+First he berates the Creature for its evil, then breaks down and apologises for creating him, and then attempting to destroy him.
+He says that he wants to die, and will soon freeze to death.
+He accepts that leaving the Creature all alone, living forever is intolerably cruel.
 After three hours of reacting to events, he finally takes responsibility for what he has done and begs the Creature to forgive him.
 The Creature doesn't.

 So Victor asks louder and starts an avalanche.
-The Creature forgives Victor, Creator and Creature are reconciled, and they are both buried alive beneath the ice.
+Creator and Creature are reconciled, and they are both buried alive beneath the ice.

 The gay subtext of the first film is pretty clearly still present.
-This is the part where Victor and the Creature attempt to form heterosexual relationships, it goes terrifyingly wrong, and end up to reconciled to one another, horrible appearance be damned.
+This is the part where Victor and the Creature attempt to form heterosexual relationships which go terrifyingly wrong, and so end up back together.

-Part of the problem with Elizabeth is that I think she is being considered as a symbol first and a character second.
+Part of the problem with Elizabeth is that I think she was written as a symbol first and a character second.
 She represents what Victor is supposed to want in life--fatherhood, religion and social status.
-Victor wants that, but he also wants to throw that all away and do secretive things with other men in dark places.
-She has to die in order to allow him to reconcile with that part of his life.
-But viewed not as a symbol but as a person, she is very badly done by.
+Victor wants those things, but more than that he wants to throw that all away and do secretive things with other men in dark places.
+She has to die in order to allow him to accept that part of his life.
+However, as a person she is very badly done by.
 She's shown as intelligent, loyal and determined, and her death is probably the hardest to take.

-Having said all that, Frankenstein: the True Story does actually have a couple of meaty roles for female actors.
+Having said all that, at least Frankenstein: the True Story actually has a couple of meaty roles for female actors.
 Quite a lot of Frankenstein movies don't.